-As a student interested in chemistry, you can enrol in programs and courses in all the main areas of chemistry, including analytical, inorganic, organic, physical and environmental chemistry.
-If you wish, you can choose to pursue a concentration in Nanotechnology where you will study the atoms and molecules used to create computer chips and other devices that are the smallest permitted by current technologies.
-Co-op education and extensive lab experience are offered, helping you to round out your studies with practical experience.
+As a student interested in chemistry, you can enrol in programs and courses in all the main areas of chemistry, including analytical, inorganic, organic, physical, theoretical and environmental chemistry.
+Concentrations in Nanotechnology and Chemical Toxicology are available.
+Extensive lab experience is offered, helping you to round out your studies with practical experience.

 The Carleton advantage

 The Department of Chemistry at Carleton University combines expertise in all the main areas of chemistry, including biochemistry and environmental chemistry.

 The department carries out active research in a wide variety of areas, including:

 - the synthesis of new polymeric materials for use in optical storage devices in the computer industry;